Redningsselskapet/nestjs-plugins/packages/nestjs-nats-jetstream-transport/README.md

 You are now ready to publish and consume events on the stream.
 See the [code example](#Code-example) below for a test drive.

-## 📖 Configuration objects description
+## 📖 Description - configuration objects

 ### NatsJetStreamServerOptions